Customer enabled disaster recovery

 Continue work in the failover hub

 When your primary hub becomes unavailable, you can switch over to the secondary hub to continue development.
-Azure AI Studio doesn't automatically submit jobs to the secondary hub if there's an outage.
+Azure AI Foundry doesn't automatically submit jobs to the secondary hub if there's an outage.
 Update your code configuration to point to the new hub or project resources.
 We recommend to avoiding hardcoding hub or project references.

-Azure AI Studio can't sync or recover artifacts or metadata between hubs.
+Azure AI Foundry can't sync or recover artifacts or metadata between hubs.
 Dependent on your application deployment strategy, you might have to move or recreate artifacts in the failover hub in order to continue.
 In case you configure your primary hub and secondary hub to share associated resources with geo-replication enabled, some objects might be directly available to the failover hub.
 For example, if both hubs share the same docker images, configured datastores, and Azure Key Vault resources.

 Note